James R. Bennett

 James R. Bennett (January 3, 1940 – August 17, 2016) was an American Republican politician from Alabama.
-From 1978 to 1983, he served as a member of the Alabama House of Representatives and as a member of the Alabama Senate between 1983 and 1993.
-He went on to serve as Secretary of State of Alabama, from 1993 to 2003 and from 2013 to 2015.
+From 1978 to 1983, he served as a member of the Alabama House of Representatives and as a member of the Alabama Senate between 1982 and 1992.
+He went on to serve as Secretary of State of Alabama, from 1993 to 2003 as a Democrat and later a Republican and from 2013 to 2015 as a Republican.

 Early life

 Born in Iowa in 1940, Bennett graduated from Grundy County High School, Tracy City, Tennessee, in 1957.
 He moved to Alabama shortly after to study at Jacksonville State University, from which he received a Bachelor of Science degree in 1962.
 He was a member of the Epsilon Nu chapter of Phi Mu Alpha Sinfonia.
 From 1961 to 1971, Bennett was a reporter for the Birmingham Post-Herald.
 During his time as a reporter, he found himself in Birmingham in 1963, where he witnessed the use of fire hoses, directed by Bull Connor, on civil rights protesters.
 In 1969, he was selected for a national award by the American Political Science Association for his reporting on public affairs, before completing his master's degree at the University of Alabama in 1980.